Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Only a few thousand, yeah.

-Yeah, most peoples in the world and for all time have got an in-group preference.
+Most peoples in the world and for all time have got an in-group preference.

-Okay, so there's the Mirror running with it.
+Okay, so there's the mirror running with it.

 There's the Guardian running with it, of course.